 Good writing is good writing.
 If you can use a discarded piece of work on another project, then you certainly should.
 So long as it fits there, of course.
 It might be that this perfect prose really is destined for the canal.

 That’s why there are three tests.
-Only the very best writing makes it through them all.
+Only your very best writing will make it through them all.

 Join 1000+ happy readers